OskarBienko/Spark-cluster/This is tutorial for deploying the Spark cluster including two nodes - master and slave. Still working on how to start m.md

 ![](images/image-20191130180030354.png)

-2. Select options as follows and save your security group. <u>You will use it whenever you launch an instance from AMI.</u>
+2. Select options as follows and save your security group.

 ![](images/image-20191203155258129.png)